gohugoio/hugo/content/templates/variables.md

 ## Node Variables
 In Hugo, a node is any page not rendered directly by a content file.
-This includes indexes, lists and the homepage.
+This includes taxonomies, lists and the homepage.

 **.Title**  The title for the content.<br>
 **.Date** The date the content is published on.<br>